-The Company's Board currently consists of 9 members, all of whom are independent under the listing requirements of the NASDAQ Stock Market except for John H. Montgomery and Ralph Burchianti, who are our employees.
+The Company's Board currently consists of 9 members, all of whom are independent under the listing requirements of the NASDAQ Stock Market except for John H. Montgomery, a current employee, and Ralph Burchianti, who was employed until his retirement in April 2024.
 In determining the independence of directors, the Board considered the various deposit, loan and other relationships that each director has with the Bank, including loans and lines of credit outstanding to Mark E. Fox, Charles R. Guthrie, CPA, John J. LaCarte, Roberta Robinson Olejasz and David F. Pollock or to their related entities, as well as the transactions disclosed under "Other Information Relating to Directors and Executive Officers-Transactions with Related Persons", but determined in each case that these relationships did not interfere with their exercise of independent judgment in carrying out their responsibilities as directors.